RevenueHunt/docs/docs/how-to-guides/send-leads-to-crm.md

 ### [:material-greater-than-or-equal: ActiveCampaign](https://docs.revenuehunt.com/how-to-guides/send-leads-to-activecampaign/)

-Integrating your Shop Quiz with ActiveCampaign allows for a seamless transition of valuable customer data directly into your email marketing campaigns and CRM management.
+Integrating your Shop Quiz: Product Recommendation Quiz with ActiveCampaign allows for a seamless transition of valuable customer data directly into your email marketing campaigns and CRM management.

 [:fontawesome-solid-arrow-right: learn more](https://docs.revenuehunt.com/how-to-guides/send-leads-to-activecampaign/)

 ### [:material-webhook: Webhooks](https://docs.revenuehunt.com/how-to-guides/send-leads-to-webhooks/)

-Integrating thw quiz with webhooks allows you to automatically send all quiz data, including responses, recommended products, and participant information, to your specified endpoints.
+Integrating the quiz with webhooks allows you to automatically send all quiz data, including responses, recommended products, and participant information, to your specified endpoints.

 [:fontawesome-solid-arrow-right: learn more](https://docs.revenuehunt.com/how-to-guides/send-leads-to-webhooks/)